EternalAbby/Dependency-Injection-Extravagant.luau/ComplexNumber/_DOCUMENTATION.md

 This file is made as a temporary solution for a Documentation for this module.
 Anything below will be moved into the Wiki section in the future.
 Therefore, it is not guaranteed that this file is complete.

 # Note
 Due to current limitations with user-generated function descriptions in Roblox Studio.
 Only Constructors, Functions, and Methods will include their respective descriptions.
-Every Metamethods will not have their function descriptions stated.
+Metamethods will not have their function descriptions stated.
 However, they will be listed here in the Documentation section.

 # Documentation
 This section includes Definitions, Constructors, Functions, Methods, and Metamethods in that order.